Promote your work

 We do our best to work together with search engines.
 You as an author can also do something to make your research output more visible.
 Think about the keywords and phrases a person would type into the search engine if your paper is helpful for them.
 Include them in your title and/or abstract.
 Have a descriptive title that includes the keywords related to your topic.
 Have those keywords at the beginning of your title (first 70 characters), and keep the title as short as possible.

-If you or your institute plans a press release or some other promotional work on your paper, please inform Media and Communications at Copernicus (firstname.lastname@example.org) and at EGU (Terri Cook, email@example.com).
+If you or your institute plans a press release or some other promotional work on your paper, please inform Media and Communications at Copernicus (firstname.lastname@example.org) and at EGU (email@example.com).
 We may be able to assist you and help distribute your work further.

 If you wish to promote your work to journalists and the broader public, please do so only after the paper has been peer-reviewed and accepted.
-If you wish to promote it at an earlier stage, where your work is only accessible in form of a preprint, you should make sure to mention that the paper you are advertising has only been submitted to Climate of the Past and has been neither peer-reviewed nor accepted yet.
-We also recommend that you contact the editors of Climate of the Past, as well as Media and Communications at Copernicus (firstname.lastname@example.org) and at EGU (Terri Cook, email@example.com).
+If you wish to promote it at an earlier stage, where your work is only accessible in form of a preprint, you should make sure to mention that the work you are advertising has only been submitted to Climate of the Past and has been neither peer-reviewed nor accepted yet.
+We also recommend that you contact the editors of Climate of the Past, as well as Media and Communications at Copernicus (firstname.lastname@example.org) and at EGU (email@example.com).
 Please keep in mind that advertisement at an early stage generates useful attention for your preprint but might hinder readers from finding and citing your final journal article once it has been published.
 Media sources will not update the link to your work.

 Your paper has been published – congratulations.
 But your work is not done yet: you want the world to know that your article is out there.